 “It’s one of those jobs where you have to experience it,” he said.
 “Nothing compares to the experience of storm work.
 It’s humbling and rewarding.”

-Cardenas was one of 10 new apprentice line technicians hired by OPPD in November by OPPD.
+Cardenas was one of 10 new apprentice line technicians hired by OPPD in November 2017.
 He and fellow new hire, Ben Kuhr, were chosen during OPPD’s lineman boot camp, where they competed against more than 30 other potential hires to join the utility.

 Danko Pike, a 21-year veteran of OPPD, and now a working line crew leader helped select the new hires from the boot camp, also known as a pre-qualification camp.
-Pike said this is the third group hired through the process.
-He said it allows OPPD to hire “the best of the best.”
+This is the third group hired through the process.
+Pike said it allows OPPD to hire “the best of the best.”

 OPPD started the boot camp in 2011 after seeing how Westar Energy in Kansas used such a camp to hire its linemen.
 OPPD’s Joint Apprentice Training Committee (JATC) hosts the boot camp, evaluates the candidates and decides who to hire.
 Before the camp starts, the candidates apply online and go through a taped interview process.
 OPPD selects about 30 candidates to compete in the several-day boot camp, where they simulate storm-related outage restoration, among other skilled work.